 Some might go so far as to say your children should never be on your phone or tablet, that you shouldn’t be on it near your children, that you should definitely not be on it while nursing, but it’s possible all of these options may seem impossible.
 Previously I mentioned switching your phone to “Airplane” mode when it’s not in active use.
 Children are the most vulnerable users.
 Children face the most serious health risks.
 According to WebMD and a study published in the Journal of Microscopy and Ultrastructure, “The rate of MWR [microwave radiation] absorption is higher in children than adults because their brain tissues are more absorbent, their skulls are thinner, and their relative size is smaller.
 Fetuses are particularly vulnerable, because MWR exposure can lead to degeneration of the protective sheath that surrounds brain neurons.”

 Once upon a time, kids survived without having technology in their face during every gap between activities.
-I’m not a parent, but please don’t hold that against me on this point.
-Parents have lots to say about this here, here and here.
+Find tips about how to reduce your child’s screen time here.

 Your kids are going to reach your phones, likely with the same frequency you do (or would like to).
 Again, we don’t need to eliminate but we do need to reduce the harm.
 In addition to limiting overall time, whenever your child is using your phone, switch it to airplane mode.
 This means letting videos fully buffer or download, then switching it to airplane mode and handing it over to let them watch.
 These keeps the phone from sending and receiving the signal.
 If you don’t have room on your phone to save videos, you can get a simple app like Dropbox and store everything there.